hontz1/openwrt/README.md

 works out of the box, but has older brcm-wl driver, i think/realized 21.02 has more rangewide/coverage/stability because of mimo support.

-# openwrt1 21.02-0 RC4 incl.
-LUCI
+# openwrt1

-same/ see 21.02 trunk, but you can install additional packages from the feed and incl. minimal luci. luci also over wireless broken, only via lan.
+same/ see 21.02 trunk, it is also 21.02-0 RC4 but you can install additional packages from the feed and incl. minimal luci. luci also over wireless broken, only via lan.
 Luci makes some performance loss in wireless too. maybe my build config were bad. some additional wl, iwinfo packages, for better manipulating wifi.